By Eric Johnson

 Suicide is a growing problem in American society today.
 Many people have been greatly affected in one way or another by this issue, having lost a friend, family member, or coworker who, for whatever the reason(s), decided to end their life.
 In this article we will take a closer look at the issue of suicide in relationship to the religion of Mormonism.
 We will consider the statistics on suicide in Mormon-dominant states as well as search the unique scriptures and teachings of the LDS Church to see if there is a consensus on the eternal fate of those who commit suicide.

-- Suicide is the 10th leading cause of death
+- Suicide is the second leading cause of death for those aged 10-34 (after accidental injury) and fourth leading cause 35-54.

 Based on the 2017 Youth Risk Behaviors Survey, 7.4 percent of youth in grades 9-12 reported that they had made at least one suicide attempt in the past 12 months.
 Female students attempted almost twice as often as male students (9.3% vs. 5.1%).
 Black students reported the highest rate of attempt (9.8%) with white students at 6.1 percent.
 Approximately 2.4 percent of all students reported making a suicide attempt that required treatment by a doctor or nurse.
 For those requiring treatment, rates were highest for Black students (3.4%).